dd32/td-gh-ex/readme.txt

 Please note that changing the colors of the theme can affect accessibility.

 == Change log ==
+Version 2.3, 2015-12-25
+Fixed two issues with the header background:
+	-If no image is used, the default background color option should now work properly.
+	-Resetting to the default image should now work.
+Fixed an issue with displaying the default font in the customizer.
+Fixed an issue that caused the front page sidebar to display below the posts.
+Added a meta box option to display the header on individual posts or pages.
+Added an option to show the search form in the header menu on all screen sizes.
+Added a rtl stylesheet.
+Changed the mobile menu so that sub menus are visible.
+Made some changes to the css to improve readability.
+Updated the comment navigation and reset the comment form to the default.
+Removed unnecessary code, reset the search form to the default, and improved escaping.
+Updated the documentation and language file.

 Version 2.2, 2015-12-10
 Added a second sidebar for the front page.
 Note: this replaces the options to show and hide the sidebar.
 Added an alt text option to the highlight images.